by Employer Pass, on Mar 4, 2021 2:52:08 PM

 Quarterly Payroll Tax Filing

 Form 941 - each quarter, an employer must file Form 941 with the IRS to report withholdings from employees paychecks for income taxes, Social Security tax, and Medicare tax.
-Form 941 instructions can be found here.
+Learn more about Form 941 instructions here.

 1096 - if an employer files 1099 forms, to do their taxes, they must also use a 1096 form when filing traditional paper taxes, which acts as a cover sheet or summary for the IRS regarding the 1099 forms that follow.

-Form 941 and any W-2s should both typically be handled by your payroll software or payroll company.
-While the forms 1099 and 1096 are typically done by an accountant or accounting firm.
+Form 941 and any W-2s should both typically be populated, filed, and delivered by your payroll software or payroll company.
+While the 1099 and 1096 forms are typically managed by an accountant or accounting firm.